tokyob0t/PotatoWidgets/README.md

 from datetime import datetime

-import src.Variable as Variable import src.Widget as Widget from src.__Import import *
+from PotatoWidgets import PotatoLoop, Variable, Widget

 if __name__ == "__main__":